Free lightweight server manager

 Tera Term Pro provides a built-in server that has API integration with remote systems, ODBC support with the Macro Scripting Language, reoccurring commands, and SSH2 support.
 The first TeraTerm laid out the foundation for the Pro TT, and the Pro provided the basis for more open-source projects to emerge.

-The most recent Tera Term Pro platform was built on the original open-source code and implemented features from the first Pro program: SSH2, etc. The developers created a support forum to answer inquiries and better understand what users wanted: new commands, features, Macro languages, etc.
+The most recent Tera Term Pro platform was built on the original open-source code and implemented features from the first Pro program: SSH2, and more.
+The developers created a support forum to answer inquiries and better understand what users wanted: new commands, features, Macro languages, and more.

 There is a list of languages available to use with TT: Chinese, English, German, French, Japanese, Korean, and Russian.
 The English and Japanese versions of Tera Term are the most up-to-date.